tomjaguarpaw/H2/posts/hascallstack-domain-errors.md

 Let's tackle the incorrect size issue first.
 We can amend `constant` to throw an exception when the list provided has the wrong length.
-Using `HasCallStack` we can helpfully include the location of the call to `constant` with the erroneous argument.
+Using `HasCallStack` we can helpfully include the location of the call to `constant` which had an erroneous argument.

 ```.hs
 constant :: (HasCallStack) => Address -> Data -> Assembly ()